If you are in an emergency, in crisis or need someone to talk to, there is help.

 • Home

-At CAMH, we support family, as family helps those facing mental illness, including addictions.
-Our definition of family is as broad as the range of people—relatives, partners, friends, co-workers and other— who come forward in times of need.
+At CAMH, “family” can include any person or group of people that a person identifies as belonging to their family or significant circle of support.
+Our definition of family is as inclusive and broad as the range of people – relatives, partners, friends, co-workers and others – who come forward in times of need.

 Family Resource Centre